isomerpages/govtech-corp/media/technews/_posts/2019-12-11-post-Using data science for social good.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Public officers who took part in the Data Arcade Tournament 2019" src="/images/technews/Using_data_science_for_social_good_1.jpg">
 </div>
-<h3>Hundreds of public officers took part in the Data Arcade Tournament 2019, the second year running of the visual analytics competition within the Singapore Public Service.</h3>
+<p>Hundreds of public officers took part in the Data Arcade Tournament 2019,
+the second year running of the visual analytics competition within the Singapore Public Service.</p>
-<h4>The competition concluded with a 5-hour live hackathon with finalist teams presenting their insights that could promote volunteerism and philanthropy in Singapore.</h4>
+<p>The competition concluded with a 5-hour live hackathon with finalist teams
+presenting their insights that could promote volunteerism and philanthropy in Singapore.</p>
 <p>A picture says a thousand words.
 This is indeed true with visual analytics.
 Rather than overwhelm our audience with paragraphs of text and tables with multiple rows and columns, visual analytics allows us to tell our stories